josealvarez97/Counting-Bloom-Filter/README.md

 # Counting Bloom Filter

-This is the file you may want to see: [Introduction and Implementation to a Counting Bloom Filter](https://github.com/josealvarez97/Counting-Bloom-Filter/tree/master/Introduction%20and%20Implementation%20to%20a%20Counting%20Bloom%20Filter)
+**This is the file you may want to see: [Counting-Bloom-Filter-Overview-and-Introduction.ipynb](https://github.com/josealvarez97/Counting-Bloom-Filter/tree/master/Introduction%20and%20Implementation%20to%20a%20Counting%20Bloom%20Filter)**

 But if you really, really, really don't want to open that beautiful file, here are some excerpts of what is in there (although I *highly recommend* taking a look at it, that's just better).